To celebrate & honour Butter, our guiding light

 ROBERT NEIMEYER, PHD

-Disclaimer: Bridging Rainbows (established 15th August, 2021) aims to raise awareness about the mental health needs of the compassionate fraternity and is not a substitute to professional mental health service.
+Disclaimer: Bridging Rainbows (launched 15th of August, 2021) aims to raise awareness about the mental health needs of the compassionate fraternity and is not a substitute to professional mental health service.